The secret sauce to winning at youth sports is the understanding that it all starts with the right coaching attitude.

 5. Teach the big lessons.

-Sports are great platforms to teach bigger life lessons.
-Some of the same issues, opportunities, and challenges that one faces in a game of soccer, basketball, or another sport, are what your players might be facing later on in their lives.
-The importance of working hard, setting goals, and teamwork are just some of the lessons that a good teaching coach can call out to players.
+Sports are great platforms for teaching bigger life lessons.
+Some of the same issues, opportunities, and challenges that one faces in a game of soccer, basketball, or another sport are what your players might face later on in their lives.
+The importance of working hard, setting goals, and teamwork are just some lessons a good teaching coach can teach players.

 Lessons learned while players are young will stay with them throughout their lives.